 Serum creatinine is commonly measured by alkaline picrate, enzymatic, and high-performance liquid chromatography (HPLC) methods.
 These different methods of measuring serum creatinine are standardized to the isotope dilution mass spectrometry (IDMS).

 The alkaline picrate (Jaffe) method is subject to interference by glucose, fructose, pyruvate, acetoacetate, uric acid, ascorbic acid, cephalosporins, 5-aminolevulinic acid, bilirubin, and exogenous and endogenous substances and proteins (parenteral nutrition).
 The assay may overestimate serum creatinine by up to 25% depending on the severity of renal dysfunction (the difference between creatinine clearance and GFR expands in patients at lower GFR).
 Assay modifications and the use of IDMS to standardize the measurement have not eliminated this problem.
-Serum specimens stored at -4°F (-20°C) are adequately stable for the measurement of creatinine for up to 3 months or 10 freeze-thaw cycles within a 3-month period.
+Data from the recent European Biological Variation Study (EuBIVAS) showed that the alkaline picrate method failed to meet the analytical performance specifications for precision and specificity, raising questions about its future use.
+Of note, serum specimens stored at -4°F (-20°C) are adequately stable for the measurement of creatinine for up to 3 months or 10 freeze-thaw cycles within a 3-month period.

 IDMS is the diagnostic standard.
 IDMS is highly specific and offers the most accurate results for serum creatinine, but is available only in selected laboratories.
 Combining HPLC and IDMS also provides highly accurate results for serum creatinine, but it has limited availability.
 HPLC methods have better specificity than the conventional methods and are less prone to interference, especially if combined with sample deproteinization.
 However, measurement errors can occur owing to systematic bias (a consistent error resulting from calibration differences between measurement procedures), and owing to random measurement errors, including intralaboratory effects, interlaboratory random variability in day-to-day calibration, and specimen-specific effects.

-Comparison of the Jaffe versus enzymatic method for creatinine measurement has shown that the Jaffe method is subject to bias due to interfering agents, and that it results in loss of analytic specificity.
+Comparison of the Jaffe method with the enzymatic method for creatinine measurement has shown that the Jaffe method is subject to bias due to interfering agents, and that it results in loss of analytic specificity.
 The risk of miscalculation is highest at the 60mL/minute/1.73m^2 decision limit.
 However, the risk of miscalculation due to bias is less than the risk of miscalculation due to biologic variability.
+In one study that compared serum creatinine levels (from patients with liver cirrhosis) using several routine assays, Jaffe-based assays gave higher results, whereas enzymatic-based assays gave lower results, compared with the results of an internationally accepted reference measurement procedure based on IDMS.

-Point-of-care testings (POCT) are commonly available in healthcare settings.
+Point-of-care testing (POCT) is commonly available in healthcare settings.
 In critically ill patients, there may be differences in serum creatinine values (8.7%, CI95%: -7.8% to +25.1%) between POCT and central laboratory testing-based measurements (Jaffe method) due to high hemoglobin and lactate levels (higher values with POCT) and high bilirubin, albumin, and calcium levels (lower values with POCT).
-Despite the negative bias POCT-based serum creatinine measurement appears to be sufficiently accurate for clinical use.
+Despite the negative bias, POCT-based serum creatinine measurement appears to be sufficiently accurate for clinical use.

 One innovative method of creatinine measurement, especially for screening chronic kidney disease, is the measurement of creatinine on dry blood spot sample with a sensitivity of 96% and specificity of 55% according to the Modification of Diet in Renal Disease (MDRD) equation.